Skip to contents

 key.columns

-Number of columns to be used in the key.
-With many pollutants a single column can make to key too wide.
-The user can thus choose to use several columns by setting columns to be less than the number of pollutants.
+Number of columns to be used in a categorical legend.
+With many categories a single column can make to key too wide.
+The user can thus choose to use several columns by setting key.columns to be less than the number of categories.

 key.position